shapkarin/shapkarin.me/public/api/articles/function-declaration-vs-expression.md

 ---
-title: "JavaScript Function Declarations vs Expressions: Key Differences Explained"
+title: "JavaScript Function Declarations vs Expressions Key Differences Explained"
 description: "Learn the critical differences between JavaScript function declarations and expressions, understand hoisting behavior, and discover when to use each approach for cleaner, more effective code."
+order: 2
 ---

 # JavaScript Function Declarations vs Expressions: Key Differences Explained